 The Diamond DA42 Twin Star is a four seat, twin engine, propeller-driven airplane developed and manufactured by Austrian company Diamond Aircraft Industries.
 It was Diamond’s first twin engine design, as well as the first new European twin-engine aircraft in its category to be developed in over 25 years.
 During 2004, the DA42 became the first diesel-powered fixed-wing aircraft to perform a non-stop crossing of the North Atlantic.
 By 2012, the DA42 had become a key revenue generator for the company, having gained popularity with government and military operators in addition to the civil market that had suffered as a result of the Great Recession.
 Government customers have typically employed the type in the aerial surveillance role, which contributed towards the development of the Aeronautics Defense Dominator, a medium-altitude long-endurance unmanned aerial vehicle, which had been derived from the DA42.

 The Diamond DA42 Volarent Simulator is a high quality simulator designed to be an exact replica of the actual aircraft.
-In order to achieve the best actual cockpit ambience, the simulator was built was many of the original parts.
+In order to achieve the best actual cockpit ambiance, the simulator was built was many of the original parts and precise design.
 The simulator has a semi-curved screen and a three way HD projection system.
-When an order is placed, the final price includes both manufacturing, delivery, installation on site, customer staff training, and assistance with a certified two year warranty.
-This simulator is designed to be the ultimate training device for flight schools, individuals, and airlines.
-The system is also designed for instructors to have the ability to customize scenarios to expedite and improve the training experience for pilots.